 Conscientious Engagement is a pathway for teachers, coaches, leaders to develop a greater understanding of how we can activate the mind, body and spirit in our work in education.
 It is about understanding the critical role of the human spirit in all transformation.
-It is a framework by which individuals and groups can explore the nature of thought and language, the social-emotional dynamics of relationships and our attachments and how we can channel energy in ways that move us away from divisive ideologies, implicit bias and false narratives that often dominate our thinking and practice in education.
+It is a framework by which individuals and groups explore the nature of thought and language, the social-emotional-spiritual dynamics of relationships and how we can channel energy in ways that move us away from divisive ideologies, implicit bias and false narratives that often dominate our thinking and practice in education.

 EDUCATOR – CONSULTANT – AUTHOR

 Dr. Raquel Ríos has worked nationally across the US and internationally in Spain, the United Arab Emirates and Puerto Rico as a professional development specialist & instructional designer.
 She is the author of Teacher Agency for Equity: A Framework for Conscientious Engagement (Routledge, 2017).